DTT2411/CI-Portfolio-Project-1/README.md

 ### 4. As a holidaymaker, I need a clear and easy-to-use form to book lessons for multiple people so that I can book lessons for our family.
 (Must Have)

 **Acceptance Criteria:**
-- Add a booking form section to the homepage (or make it a separate page?) with fields for name, email, date and preferred type of instruction.
+- Add a booking form section to the homepage (or make it a separate page?) with fields for name, email, date and preferred type of instruction
-- Accessed via button on main page - Call to Action.
+- Accessed via button on main page - Call to Action
-- Link the form to a success page to let customers know they have filled it out successfully.
+- Link the form to a success page to let customers know they have filled it out successfully
-- The booking form and success page must be responsive and look good on all devices.
+- The booking form and success page must be responsive and look good on all devices

 **Tasks:**
-- Create booking.html form section OR page with relevant input fields for name, email, date and a select drop-down list for instruction type.
+- Create booking.html form section OR page with relevant input fields for name, email, date and a select drop-down list for instruction type
-- Link output from form to a simple success page confirming form submission.
+- Link output from form to a simple success page confirming form submission
-- Utilise Bootstrap grid and classes to make the form responsive on all screen sizes.
+- Utilise Bootstrap grid and classes to make the form responsive on all screen sizes

 ### 5. As a holidaymaker, I want to be able to navigate through the site easily on all types of devices so I can make bookings quickly.
 (Must Have)

 **Acceptance Criteria:**
 - Create navigation section within the header for each site page which allows users to click to navigate to various pages/sections, including “Home”, “Hiring”, “Lessons”
 - “Book Now” call to action button
 - When in a particular page, the name of the page stands out compared to other navigation links.
 Navigation is intuitive.

 **Tasks:**
-- Develop a Bootstrap navbar which is responsive on various screen sizes.
+- Develop a Bootstrap navbar which is responsive on various screen sizes
-- Ensure all pages and key sections are easily accessible from anywhere on the site.
+- Ensure all pages and key sections are easily accessible from anywhere on the site

 ### 6. As a holidaymaker looking to book lessons, I want to read testimonials from others who have used the ski school so that I can feel confident when booking.
 (Should have)

 **Acceptance Criteria:**
-- Website includes a testimonials section on the main page which displays past customer reviews.
+- Website includes a testimonials section on the main page which displays past customer reviews
 - The testimonials are clearly visible and are presented in a format that is easy to read, with key info (e.g. name, quote)

 **Tasks:**
 - Create section on homepage for customer testimonials
 - Style the testimonials using Bootstrap (cards, grid) to ensure responsiveness
 - Populate testimonials with sample comments and authors